quic/qidk/Solutions/GenAI/AI-Assistant/README.md

 ### Download LLM Model from AI HUB

-- Follow steps in this [LLM On-Device Deployment] (https://github.com/quic/ai-hub-apps/tree/main/tutorials/llm_on_genie) to setting up a Python environment with Qualcomm AI Hub Models.
+- Follow steps in this [LLM On-Device Deployment] (https://github.com/quic/ai-hub-apps/tree/main/tutorials/llm_on_genie) to "Setting up a Python environment with Qualcomm AI Hub Models".

+- Exporting the model requires approximately 40–80GB of space.
+You can specify the HOME and TMPDIR paths in the export command to store the intermediate data.

 - Run export script to get context binaries for Llama variants.